 - The actual clock mechanism (from 1952 when the clock was electrified) has completely stopped working

 It’s repairable but we need to act now to save the clock for generations to come!

 The project is a major one – we will make the clock case watertight, fix the mechanism and make the structure sound.
-We are hoping to begin works Spring 2017.
+We are hoping to begin works Autumn 2017.